-Designed for allied health, higher education, childcare and community frontline workers in Australia who are not able to attend a two-day face-to-face workshop, the DV-alert eLearning enables trainees to recognise the signs of domestic violence, respond appropriately and refer the case if necessary.
+Designed for allied health, higher education, childcare and community frontline workers in Australia who are not able to attend a two-day face-to-face workshop.
+This DV-alert eLearning course enables frontline workers to recognise the signs of domestic violence, respond appropriately and refer the case if necessary.

 During this self-paced 6 week course you will learn how to recognise the signs of domestic and family violence, respond to someone experiencing domestic and family violence, and understand the best practice methods used to refer people on to the most appropriate support service.

 In this course there are 13 online topics, each taking between 1 – 2 hours to complete.
 The topics cover an introduction, professional roles and practice, the nature and scope of domestic and family violence, dynamics and patterns of abuse and violence, impact of domestic and family violence, considerations for diverse groups, interventions, communication skills, workplace safety, impacts on children, exploring options and safety planning, referral pathways and networking and community awareness and individual action.